rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 >  Do you want to install chadrc template? (y/N) :

-An affirmative answer will start a process that will clone the contents of the _example-config_ folder from GitHub into **~/.config/nvim/lua/custom/** and once finished will remove the **.git** folder from it.
+An affirmative answer will start a process that will clone the contents of the _example-config_ folder from GitHub into **~/.config/nvim/lua/custom/** and once finished, will remove the **.git** folder from it.
 This is to allow us to put the configuration under our own version control.

 Upon completion we will have the following structure: